Skip to content

 During the winter season, temperatures in Cody are cold, ranging from freezing to mild.
 There is a constant wind in the area, which makes the temperature feel much lower than it actually is.
 In January, the average high temperature is only 17.8 degrees Fahrenheit, and there are often 30 mph winds.
 Despite the cold, Cody has hundreds of sunny days throughout the year.
 If you’re looking to get away from the snow, however, the mild winters are the perfect time to move to Cody.

-Moving To Cody, Wyoming
+Moving to Cody, Wyoming

 What is the cost of living in Cody Wyoming?